About the Conference

 History of the Petro-Canada Sport Leadership sportif Conference

-A national conference of some kind and hosted by the Coaching Association of Canada, it has been around for over 36 years and more recently has taken the shape of the Petro-Canada Sport Leadership sportif conference.
-The conference began in Ottawa in 1979 as the National Coaches Seminar.
-It took place over three days and drew approximately 250 high performance coaches.
+A national coaching conference has been hosted by the Coaching Association of Canada for more than 36 years.
+Initiated in 1979 as the National Coaches Seminar, the conference drew 250 high performance coaches over three days.
 The coaches were exposed to the latest information on coaching theory and practice, introduced to recent sport-science findings, and had an opportunity to meet and discuss common concerns.

 In 1987, the conference began awarding coaching Excellence Awards as part of its program.
-The awards, still given out today have not changed in their recognition focus and recognize coaches whose athletes have excelled at world championships, Olympic and Paralympic Games, and at the Special Olympics World Games...
+Since then, the awards have stayed true to their recognition of coaches whose athletes have excelled at world championships, Olympic and Paralympic Games, and at the Special Olympics World Games.
 Petro-Canada became the official sponsor of the Coaching Excellence Awards in the year 2000.